 Hi everyone!
 Read through the material below, watch the videos, and follow up with your instructor if you have questions.

 Topic.
-This lesson covers Session 2: Lines and Functions
+This lesson covers Session 7: The inverse of a function

 WeBWorK.
 There is one WeBWorK assignment on today’s material:

 Question of the Day: What is the opposite of ?

 Definition.
 A function is called one-to-one (or injective), if two different inputs always have different outputs .